aelaouni/Upwelling-segmentation-and-index/README.md

-all the folder contain an example of use.
+all the folders contain an example of use.

 The SST products used in this work are from MODIS-Terra and distributed by NASA OceanColor (https://oceancolor.gsfc.nasa.gov/)